symfony/symfony-docs/components/messenger.rst

    applicable throughout the application and affecting the entire message bus.
    For instance: logging, validating a message, starting a transaction, ...
-   They are also responsible for calling the next middleware in the chain, which means they can tweak the envelope, by adding items to it or even replacing it, as well as interrupt the middleware chain.
+   They are also responsible for calling the next middleware in the chain, which means they can tweak the envelope, by adding stamps to it or even replacing it, as well as interrupt the middleware chain.

 **Envelope**
-   Messenger specific concept, it gives full flexibility inside the message bus, by wrapping the messages into it, allowing to add useful information inside through *envelope items*.
+   Messenger specific concept, it gives full flexibility inside the message bus, by wrapping the messages into it, allowing to add useful information inside through *envelope stamps*.

-**Envelope Items**
+**Envelope Stamps**
    Piece of information you need to attach to your message: serializer context to use for transport, markers identifying a received message or any sort of metadata your middleware or transport layer may use.